Acceptto/telegram-miniapp-scaffold/README.md

 ## Code information

 The backend code is a CloudFlare Worker.
-Start with `index.js` to get a general idea of how it works.
+Start with `index.ts` to get a general idea of how it works.

-We export `telegram.js` for working with telegram, `db.js` for working with the database and `cryptoUtils.js` for cryptography.
+We export `telegram.ts` for working with telegram, `db.ts` for working with the database and `cryptoUtils.ts` for cryptography.

 There are no dependencies except for `itty-router`, which makes the whole affair blazing fast.

 For database we use CloudFlare D1, which is a version of SQLite.
 We initialize it with `init.sql` file.

 The frontend code is a React app built with Vite.
-The entry point is `webapp/src/main.jsx`.
+The entry point is `webapp/src/main.tsx`.
 This is mostly a standard React app, except it uses excellent [@telegram-apps/sdk-react](https://github.com/Telegram-Mini-Apps/telegram-apps/tree/master/packages/sdk-react) to wrap around the telegram mini app API.
 For consistent native-feel design we are usuing [@telegram-apps/telegram-ui](https://github.com/Telegram-Mini-Apps/TelegramUI)

 The frontend code can be replaced with anything that can be served as a static website.
 The only requirement is that the built code after `npm run build` is in the `webapp/dist` folder.